honkamj/composable-mapping/README.md

-The most powerful feature of this library is the ability to easily compose transformations lazily and resample them to different coordinate systems as well as sampler classes for sampling volumes defined on regular grids such that the optimal method (either convolution or torch.grid_sample) is used based on the sampling locations.
+The most powerful feature of this library is the ability to easily compose transformations lazily and resample them to different coordinate systems as well as sampler classes for sampling volumes defined on regular grids such that the optimal method (either slicing operation, convolution, or torch.grid_sample) is used based on the sampling locations.

 The main idea was to develop a library that allows handling of the coordinate mappings as if they were mathematical functions, without losing much performance